Holiday let tax obligations and business rates

 Summary of the furnished holiday lettings tax regime abolition from April 2025, including the tax advantages removed, transitional arrangements, and what to do now.

-The Furnished Holiday Lettings (FHL) tax regime was abolished from 6 April 2025 for Income Tax and Capital Gains Tax (1 April 2025 for Corporation Tax).
+The Furnished Holiday Lettings (FHL) tax regime was abolished from 6 April 2025 for Income Tax and Capital Gains Tax (1 April 2025 for Corporation Tax), under section 25 of, and Schedule 5 to, the Finance Act 2025.
 This guide summarises what's changed and what action you may need to take.

 From April 2025, these FHL-specific benefits are removed: